Boston Ballet: Since 2010

 Boston Ballet maintains a repertoire that includes classics such as Marius Petipa's The Sleeping Beauty and August Bournonville's La Sylphide, contemporary versions of classics such as Mikko Nissinen's Swan Lake and John Cranko's Romeo and Juliet, and works by contemporary choreographers including William Forsythe, Jirí Kylián, Mark Morris, David Dawson, Val Caniparoli, Christopher Wheeldon, and Helen Pickett.
 Over 35 performances employ the entire company and more than 250 Boston Ballet School students who join in the production every year.
 Boston Ballet's The Nutcracker has been performed annually since 1963.

 Boston Ballet II

 Boston Ballet has no official apprentice company.
 However, they have a secondary company, Boston Ballet II (BBII).
 For some Boston Ballet II dancers, their work in BBII is their first paid dancer experience.
-BBII members usually practice with the main company, and perform in some of the main company productions and in some of their own productions.
+BBII members usually practice and perform with the main company, and also perform in their own productions.

+Boston Ballet II is currently under the direction of Joan Boada.

+Boston Ballet Graduate Program

+The Graduate Program under the guidance of Kathleen Mitchell is widely regarded as one of the most prestigious and exclusive pre-professional ballet programs in the United States.
+Dancers in the program don't get paid, nor are they bound by contracts, but they do have the privilege of training with Boston Ballet II.
+This is a one-year program primarily for dancers who've graduated high school.